jenofdoom/react-intermediate/README.md

 concept of transclusion).

-It's possible to achieve code reuse through the use of subclassing, but HOC's are more explict when you're trying to make reusable components.
+It's possible to achieve code reuse through the use of subclassing, but HOC's are more explicit when you're trying to make reusable components.

 [This
 article](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e)